 Diversification provides access to less rate-sensitive segments of the fixed income market

 - Core complements such as absolute return, floating rate, convertibles and inflation-hedging strategies can help diversify core bond holdings as they are less sensitive to rising rates.

-- Extended sectors tend to be less susceptible to rising rates and often benefit from the economic growth that may accompany them.
+- Extended sectors also tend to be less susceptible to rising rates, and often benefit from the economic growth that may accompany them.

 - High yield bonds can be an important source of income in a low rate environment and are able to better withstand rising rates because their higher coupons help offset capital losses.